Metric distortion Under Probabilistic Voting: Metric Distortion of Copeland and WeightedUncovered Under Probabilistic Voting

+The construction is taken directly from an approximately optimal solution of \(\mathcal{T}_{1/2+\zeta,1/2+\zeta}\).
+We realize its three active voter types as three disjoint voter blocks around candidates \(B,Y,W\).
+The positive slack \(\zeta\) ensures that \(W\) beats \(Y\) and \(Y\) beats \(B\) with probability tending to one, while the social-cost ratio converges to the reciprocal of the program objective.
+Appendix~\ref{sec:copeland_lower_bound_proof} gives the rounding, right-continuity, and limiting details.

-This bound is not tight and approaches 9 (\(\gm \to 2\)) as randomness vanishes.
-Recall that the metric distortion of \textsc{Copeland} in the deterministic model is 5 \cite{anshelevich2015approximating}.
-Closing this gap likely requires a careful geometric analysis of the three-candidate case, which we leave for future work.
+The value of the new three-candidate program is the remaining object to solve if one wants a closed-form Copeland bound.
+Recall that the metric distortion of \textsc{Copeland} in the deterministic model is 5 \cite{anshelevich2015approximating}; recovering the right deterministic limit likely requires a sharper geometric analysis of the three-candidate program, which we leave for future work.